Oasis for Girls is currently seeking a full-time Program Director

 • Ensure programs and services comply with contracts and funding requirements

-• Assist program leaders with any issues or concerns presented by program participants, including mental health, familial, and educational.
+• Assist Program Leaders with any issues or concerns presented by program participants, including mental health, familial, and educational.
 Refer girls to services outside of Oasis as needed

 • Ensure the safety of all participants and staff during any and all crises, including child abuse, suicide prevention, family crises, and foster care youth